cbourke/ComputerScienceI/honors/hacks/hack1.0/readme.md

 complete the hack on your own, but you are *highly encouraged* to work with another student and form a hack pair.
 Groups larger than 2 are not allowed.
 However, you may discuss the problems *at a high level* with other students or groups.
-You may not share code directly.
+You may not share code directly outside your pair.

 If you choose to form a Hack Pair: